 After all, what would Thailand be without its elephants?

-An overnight train from Bangkok is the best way to reach Chiang Mai – an arty, nature-encased city worth spending a few days in.
+Taking the overnight train from Bangkok is the best way to reach Chiang Mai – an arty, nature-encased city worth spending a few days in.

 For more information about Elephant Nature Park, visit their official website.